beNative/git-automation/FUNCTIONAL_MANUAL.md

 ## 1. Navigating the Application

-The application features a modern, frameless window design.
-Navigation and primary actions are split between two main components at the top.
+The application features a modern, frameless window design with a single, information-rich title bar at the top.

--   **Title Bar:** The very top bar of the application.
+-   **Title Bar:**
-    -   It displays the application title.
+    -   Displays the application title on the left.
-    -   The entire bar (except for the buttons) is a **draggable region**, allowing you to move the window around your screen.
+    -   Hosts the primary dashboard actions ("New Repo", "Check Updates", "Expand/Collapse All") when the dashboard is active, centered for easy access.
+    -   Provides quick navigation icons for the main views and a light/dark theme toggle on the right.
+    -   Keeps a dedicated **draggable region** outside of the interactive controls so you can reposition the window.
-    -   The far right contains custom **window controls** to minimize, maximize/restore, and close the application.
+    -   Contains custom **window controls** to minimize, maximize/restore, and close the application.
--   **Menu Bar:** Located directly below the title bar.
-    -   **Left Side:** Contains buttons for primary dashboard actions like "New Repo", "Check Updates", and "Expand/Collapse All".
-    -   **Right Side:** Houses the main view navigation icons and a quick-toggle button for switching between light and dark themes.

 The three main application views are:
 -   **Dashboard (Home Icon):** The main screen where you can see and interact with all your repository cards.